 The CP2-LTE 2 Channel HD Recorder has an adaptable design, allowing you to adjust the camera angle by sliding it to the right and rotating the camera unit.
 Once you’ve decided on the right angle, secure it by sliding it to the left and locking it to the windshield bracket.

-Wiring is a critical aspect of dash cam installation.
+Wiring is a critical aspect of dash cam installation service.
 To install the power adapter and wiring for the CP2-LTE dashcam, start by connecting the dashcam’s lead cable to the power adapter, ensuring that the arrows on the connectors match up before pushing them together.

 Once connected, the power adapter can be switched to the “ON” position.
 Before hiding the power cable behind the vehicle’s interior panels, lay it out along its intended path to get an idea of routing and the necessary slack needed to reach the vehicle’s power source effectively.